 Walking up a grassy hillside, watching the breeze toss the blades to and fro, listening to the solitary call of a songbird, the splash of water over rocks, smelling the sweet fragrance of spring wildflowers, the blue of sky darting in and out of waving branches, the color of sunlight through leaves, its warmth on your face, well it fixes things.
 Makes them right.
 It’s healing.
 I don’t know where I’d be if it hadn’t discovered hiking.
-Oh sure, I could just go to the gym, but besides the fact that I’d be missing all of the wonderful things mentioned above, the one thing I wouldn’t be missing is an abundance of Co2 – other people’s.
+Oh sure, I could just go to the gym, but besides the fact that I’d be missing all of the wonderful things mentioned above, the one thing I wouldn’t be missing is an abundance of Co2 – other people’s (see also this study).
 Yuck!

 Now onto more grounded reasons.

 Rediscovering the fact that we are a part of nature, not separate from it, is sort of shocking at first.
 Those plants don’t just have aesthetic value; we need them.
 Don’t believe me?
 Just try holding your breath for awhile and see how that works out for you.
 That oxygen you’re breathing?
 It came from plants.